The Scope of Work: Create an online resource (an app) for CLIENTS in difficult circumstances—people in trouble and needing to survive

 to determine best routes for walking, driving, using public transport, etc.

-When design is complete I'll be asking for testers to verify the app on all types of device and on all operating systems.
+When a working prototype is available I'll be asking for testers to verify the app on a variety of devices and on various operating systems.

 At the same time I'll need help filling the database and assuring quality and currency of data.